Now that sports betting is legal in many states, most new bettors need to learn how to read odds and how to actually bet on sports.

 What are Betting Odds?

 So, the first question to be answered is: just what are betting odds?
 And, how are odds used to place wagers?
 These are the two most important factors when using odds to determine how to place your bets.
+For beginners, it is important to understand the common terms before betting.

 Betting odds represent the probability of a specific outcome.
 And, odds show the profit, or return, that you can get if your bet wins.
 This likelihood of a certain outcome is additionally known as the implied probability.